-Today Via Science builds models for people and the results are deployed using Java deployment and these are built into operational decision management systems as well as more traditional decision support systems.
+Today Via Science builds models for users and the results are deployed using Java.
+This small software application can be run on commodity hardware and built into operational decision management systems as well as more traditional decision support – BI – systems.
 They have subsidiaries dedicated to healthcare and quantitative trading customers.
 They are now expanding beyond those sectors to retail, CPG, energy, and telecommunications.

 They have a big focus on cause and effect relationships to make predictions, detect anomalies and create explanatory models.
 Even when causation is not essential, their approach also provides a rich set of information about correlation and the approach also improves accuracy.
 They aim at three distinct differentiators: